erizov/Professor/semester_1/lecture_02_efficient_sorting/merge_sort/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Merge Sort to solve a production problem
+10. Design a system that uses Merge Sort to tackle a production problem
 11. Create unit tests with 100% code coverage for Merge Sort
 12. Write a technical blog post explaining Merge Sort to beginners